riodelphino/macime/README.md

 An alternative for [im-select](https://github.com/daipeihust/im-select) in MacOS.

-In nvim there was a slight time lag after executing the `im-select` command.
+In nvim, there was a slight time lag after executing the `im-select` command.

 This code is written in swift, so 10-60% faster than `im-select`.
 (It depends the commands.)

 The original swift code is here.
 Thank you for sharing!